mramshaw/pubsub/README.md

 3) (integer) 1
 ```

-#### Publish a message to the news topic
+#### Publish a message

-In a third console, use the `redis-cli` command to publish a message, as follows:
+In a third console, use the `redis-cli` command to publish a message to the news topic, as follows:

 ```
 $ redis-cli